aarondwi/aarondwi.github.io/CCLandscape.md

 IMHO cause other esoteric techniques, are either:

-1. can't be used on distributed setting, cause too expensive
+1. Can't be used on distributed setting, cause too expensive
 2. No explanation for management side (loading/updating ad-hoc data, add index, etc), but only focusing on performance.
 3. Hard to implement correctly
 4. Most real world problem have clear, easy perf target (human speed) + easily shardable per user, low contention, with high contention only on specific combined metric (total likes, etc).
 Even percolator easily reach 2million/s.
 For those cant, usually very specific only (time series, HFT, etc)
-5. Focus more on higher contention, by somehow rescheduling/reordering to remove contention (but for real contention, still sequential, so not really an improvement)
+5. Focus more on higher contention, by somehow rescheduling/reordering to remove contention (but for real contention, still sequential, so not really an improvement, unless it is CRDT like)
 6. 2PC for multi partition, only scalable per partition
-7. Employ non-snapshot algo, has bad perf for long running read transactions, which are majority of workloads
+7. Employ non-snapshot algo, has bad perf for long running read transactions, which are majority of workloads (but should be avoided either way for high-throughput OLTP )
 8. For non single-global tso/equivalent, meaning need very careful engineering to not allow partial read
 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
 10. Do not take account how to handle index update, except by also going to serializable check.
-This means updating data and index should be in lockstep too
+This means updating data and index should be in lockstep too (or is this the only way?)
 11. Very wasteful on abort
+12. Does not assume dynamic transaction, which is the most typical DBMS usage (JDBC, etc)

 Which means all of them has lots of drawbacks, and those drawbacks/behaviors are not widely known yet, making adopting them more dangerous

 ## About academic CCs

 Notes: every non snapshot doesnt supp non blocking read!
-So bad for long running read only tx.
+So bad for long running read only tx (HTAP case).
 But usually good enough for adhoc query by product team

 1. [BCC](http://www.vldb.org/pvldb/vol9/p504-yuan.pdf) / [SSI](https://www.researchgate.net/profile/Patrick-Oneil-7/publication/220225203_Making_snapshot_isolation_serializable/links/00b49520567eace81f000000/Making-snapshot-isolation-serializable.pdf) can be used, but expensive cause need to scatter gather read range (basically back to like 2PC in distributed setting), and BCC has weird design that blocks everything for read only
 2. [BOHM](https://arxiv.org/abs/1412.2324v2) is weird when need to load data cause of preallocation, but may be good cause allowing almost all parallelism.
 Doesn't explain indexing, management, etc. Need custom language, cause deterministic.
 Memory only, not including disk and replication.